slexisvn/query_engine/docs/03-optimizer/24-the-cost-model.md

 ## Exercises

+### Understand

+Candidate A has local cost 10 and requires a parent sort costing 20.
+B costs 18 and already supplies the order.
+Which wins under those assumptions?

+### Practice

-1. Reproduce the crossover table.
+1. **Observe.** Reproduce the crossover table.
 Instantiate `DefaultCostModel` directly and compare `hashJoinCost(n, n, n)` with `blockNestedLoopJoinCost(n, n, n)` for increasing `n`.
 Then find the crossover for asymmetric inputs — build 10, probe growing — and explain the difference.

-2. Reproduce the three physical plans from the opening by varying only the table sizes.
+2. **Observe.** Reproduce the three physical plans from the opening by varying only the table sizes.
 Then set `QE_COST_HASH_INSERT=1` and find the new crossover.

-3. Wire `CostRecorder` into a script: build a physical plan, then re-cost one join through the recorder and print the term tree with values as percentages of the total.
+3. **Observe.** Wire `CostRecorder` into a script: build a physical plan, then re-cost one join through the recorder and print the term tree with values as percentages of the total.
 Which term dominates for the running query?

-4. `sortKeyClassOf` only allows a radix sort for a *single* `INT32` or `DATE` key.
+4. **Extend (optional).** `sortKeyClassOf` only allows a radix sort for a *single* `INT32` or `DATE` key.
 Read [`sortCost`](../../src/planner/cost-model.ts) and decide what the cost of a two-integer radix sort would be, then find a query whose plan changes if you allow it.

-5. `totalPhysicalCost` multiplies a nested loop's inner subtree cost by the outer cardinality, but `blockNestedLoopJoinCost` already contains a `buildCard * probeCard` term.
+5. **Extend (optional).** `totalPhysicalCost` multiplies a `DependentJoin`'s inner subtree cost by the outer cardinality, but `blockNestedLoopJoinCost` already contains a `buildCard * probeCard` term.
 Work out whether that is double counting, and construct a plan where the answer matters.

+### Hints and expected observations

+B costs 18 versus A's 30.
+Compare the work needed by the parent, not just the local operator label, and remember that these are model units.

 ## Recap

-- Cost is a **unitless scalar** built from thirteen calibrated constants, all overridable by environment variable.
-Only costs for the same logical node are comparable.
+- Cost is a **unitless scalar** built from configurable model coefficients.
+Compare candidate plans under the same assumptions; do not read the numbers as milliseconds.
-- A hash table **insert costs five times a probe** (37.76 versus 7.5), which is why the build side is always the smaller input.
+- A hash table insert is **modeled at about five times a probe** (37.76 versus 7.5), favoring the smaller build when the operator permits either side.
 - Hash join is **linear** in both inputs; nested loop is **quadratic** with a small coefficient.
 For equal inputs they cross at **141 rows**, which is why the running query changes algorithm as its tables grow.
-- [`spillPenalty`](../../src/planner/cost-model.ts) is a **continuous term**, not a mode switch, so plan choice does not flip on a one-row change in an estimate.
+- [`spillPenalty`](../../src/planner/cost-model.ts) rises continuously above its threshold.
+The winning plan can still change where two candidates' costs cross.
 - Sort cost depends on the **key class**: linear for a single `INT32` or `DATE` key, `n log n` for numeric, doubled again for text.
 - Only **joins and aggregates** are chosen by cost.
 Everything else has one physical operator and a fixed cost rule.
 - [`CostRecorder`](../../src/planner/cost-recorder.ts) proxies the model to record every term as a tree.
 Nothing in `src/` uses it; the visualizer does, and it is the tool for arguing with a cost.